Tyrrrz/Ressy/Readme.md

 #### Retrieving data

-To resolve a specific resource, you can call the `GetResource(...)` method.
+To resolve a specific resource, call the `GetResource(...)` method.
-This returns an instance of the `Resource` class, which contains the resource data:
+This returns an instance of the `Resource` class containing resource data:

 ```csharp
 using Ressy;